-I wanted to pass along this information about a training that is going to be held on July 18 in Framingham.
 I have taken this training a few times as well as the longer 4 day training to become a listening technician at the Hallowell Center.
 This program is 3 times more of a program than the old AIT you may have used or heard about because of the bone conduction and movement component.
 Plus AIT is just done in too short of a time period to receive the full results.

 I cannot say enough how the Integrated Listening Systems has help my family and me.
 In a few weeks my son will be completely off all medication, he no longer yells when we are right next to him, and his writing output has improved dramatically.
 He also has improved eye contact, social skills, and self confidence.
 He actually read out loud to me a whole 200 page book.
 He sings all the time and is so happy.
 All 5 of us in our family use iLs and we all have seen results.

 In myself, I see my sleep has improved as well as my attention, focus, self confidence and mood.
 I even play the music through speakers in my office to help me keep focus to the task at hand, as a result it helps me be more productive.